batibot323/routing-01/README.md

 # Requirements
 ## Required
-1. Simple post API
+1. Simple post API - Done!
-2. Base Routing API
+2. Base Routing API - Done!
+3. Route to a working instance if `5xx` error

 ## Things to Consider (based on guide questions)
 - Criteria to mark an instance as down
+    - Timeout of 30/60 seconds or any `5XX` error
 - Routing API to also have a circuit breaker mechanism so it doesn't overload the slow instances
+    - 3 consecutive requests that are either timeout or `5xx` error will make it switch to open state
+    - Open -> Half-Open after 3-5 minutes, half-open sends request every minute, will follow 3-strike rule above
 - Set timeout on Routing API so it can send the request to the next instance
     - Handle this so that it will just discard the eventual response from the slow server